vasanthramselvarajan/Microsoft-classifying-cybersecurity-incidents/README.md

 ### 8. Documentation and Reporting
 - **Model Documentation**: Thoroughly document the entire process, including data preprocessing, model selection, evaluation metrics, and challenges encountered.
-- **Recommendations**: Provide suggestions for integrating the model into SOC workflows, future improvements, and considerations for deployment.

 ## Results
 - A machine learning model capable of accurately predicting the triage grade of cybersecurity incidents (TP, BP, FP) with high **macro-F1 score**, **precision**, and **recall**.
 - Comprehensive analysis of model performance, including insights into which features are most influential in the prediction process.
-- Detailed documentation of the modeling process, including recommendations for integration into real-world SOC environments.

 ## Project Evaluation Metrics
 The success and effectiveness of the project will be evaluated based on the following metrics: